migueldeicaza/mono-wasm/README.md

 ## Current status

-This is a work in progress, but you can see a simple `System.Console.PrintLine("hello world")` example running here: www.hipbyte.com/~lrz/mono-wasm-hello
+This is a work in progress, but you can see `hello.cs` running here: www.hipbyte.com/~lrz/mono-wasm-hello

 ## How does it work?